Staff with welfare roles in the school are

 The school’s student welfare programs operate across the whole school and at both preventative and remedial levels.
 A referral system exists for staff to raise any concerns they have about individual students’ health, learning, conduct or general welfare.
 These referrals are reviewed on a weekly basis .
 School attendance figures are excellent at Sefton High School.
 If students are away, individual families may be contacted by the School.
 Parents are encouraged to contact the school when their child is absent and to follow up with a letter of explanation on the day the child returns to school.

 - The Head Teacher Student Welfare oversees a range of student support programs.

 - A student and/or parent can contact the Head Teacher Student Welfare to discuss issues of concern.

-- If students and/or parents wish to see the School Counsellor they may do so by contacting her before school, at recess or lunchtime to make an appointment.
+- If students and/or parents wish to see the School Counsellor they may do so by contacting their Deputy Principal before school, at recess or lunchtime to make an appointment.
 Messages can be left at the Administration Office asking for a counsellor to make contact.

 - The Year Adviser has special responsibility for a particular year.
 As far as possible the Year Advisers stay with their cohortfor six years.